 Prenuptial agreements are tailored toward the individual couple and their desires for their relationship.
 However, there are a few things every prenuptial agreement should include:

 Couples should specify how they will handle finances in a prenuptial agreement.
 This includes whether to open joint bank accounts or contribute to each other’s retirement.
 Business owners should state the new spouse’s role in the company in a prenuptial agreement.
 If a spouse enters the marriage with a large amount of debt, the prenuptial agreement can specify who is responsible for paying it down.
 In case of a divorce, this section could also establish alimony payments.

 Personal asset division is one of the primary sections in a prenuptial agreement.
 In this section, couples should dictate who will receive personal assets in the event of a divorce, such as:

 Prenuptial agreements deal with a relationship’s financial aspects and are not the place to dictate everyday tasks like who will do the dishes.
 However, specifying financial-related responsibilities, such as who will be responsible for paying bills and who will file tax returns, is allowed.
 The document could also include work expectations, like whether a spouse will stay home to take care of children or an elderly family member.

 If a spouse has children from a previous relationship, financial provisions or defining who will receive inheritances if one spouse passes away should be included in the prenuptial agreement.
 This is also where a spouse may formally waive their espousal or estate rights, allowing children to inherit the estate in place of the new spouse.

 Remsen Law: Lake & Seminole county family law attorney

 Frank P. Remsen is an experienced family law attorney serving Lake and Seminole County, FL.
-If you have questions about drafting a prenuptial agreement or want an attorney to look over one before signing it, call our office at 352-309-0970 for a free initial consultation.
+If you have questions about drafting a prenuptial agreement or want an attorney to look over one before signing it, call our office at 352-309-0970 for a low cost initial consultation.